-I've spent the last decade researching and designing strategies to change behavior for the better.
+Sarah has spent the last decade researching and designing strategies to change behavior for the better.

-I'm currently building a new startup, Evervine, to make truly healthy eating the most convenient option in our busy lives.
-I am also the founder of DreamCatchers, an award-winning nonprofit organization in Palo Alto to help low-income students thrive in school, and the creator of Vegethon, an app that received international recognition and was proven effective in clinical trials in increasing vegetable consumption.
+She is the founder of DreamCatchers, an award-winning nonprofit organization in Palo Alto to help low-income students thrive in school, and the creator of Vegethon, an app that received international recognition and was proven effective in clinical trials in increasing vegetable consumption.

 Sarah has been named a Fulbright Scholar and two-time Gates Cambridge Scholar.
 She holds three degrees from Stanford and Cambridge Universities, including a Ph.D. in Behavioral Science.

 Sarah helps teams create innovative solutions for behavior change, tailored to their own product, service, or organization.
 Her workshops draw on a unique blend of design thinking and behavioral science approaches.
 (As one example, see this Stanford Medicine X workshop.)
 She guides workshop participants through the stages of design thinking, a brainstorming bootcamp, and the application of behavioral strategies.

 Sarah helps organizations apply tools and insights from behavioral economics and psychology to change behavior, facilitate habit adoption, drive customer acquisition, and increase user engagement.
 She teaches these strategies in a Stanford d.school course and has advised startups and Fortune 500 companies.

 Sarah speaks about the keys to designing for behavior change, how we might help others (and ourselves) adopt healthier habits, and a toolkit of behavioral strategies that can be applied to products, services, and organizations.
 In this interview with MarketWatch, she discusses how our mindset can improve our health.